openstack-archive/murano-specs/specs/liberty/simulated-execution-mode-murano-engine.rst

 * Those tests will be put to the application package to allow anyone to test this app at any time

 * Tests will look like regular unit tests.
-Testing framework, witch will run unit-tests will support commands, that will allow to load test package from directory, to call class methods and configure deployments parameters.
+Testing framework, which will run unit-tests will support commands, that will allow to load test package from directory, to call class methods and configure deployments parameters.
   That will make deployment test run easier.
 Also, test writer may run